AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-new-report.md

 1. Add one or more **[!UICONTROL Query]** activities to collect data that is useful for building the report.
 Data can be collected either directly via a query on a schema of the database, or via an imported list or an existing Cube.

-   For more on this, refer to [Collect data to analyze](../../reporting/using/collecting-data-to-analyze.md).
+   For more on this, refer to [Collecting data to analyze](../../reporting/using/collecting-data-to-analyze.md).

    This data will be displayed (or not) in the report depending on page configuration.